practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 > We give the history of Oz as it developed from its origins in logic programming, starting with Prolog, followed by concurrent logic programming and constraint logic programming, and leading to its two direct precursors, the concurrent constraint model and the Andorra Kernel Language (AKL).

-from: "A History of the Oz Multiparadigm Language", 2020, by its initial and main developers: https://www.ps.uni-saarland.de/Publications/documents/vanRoyHaridiSchulteSmolka2020.pdf, a very good source
+(*) from: "A History of the Oz Multiparadigm Language", 2020, by its initial and main developers: https://www.ps.uni-saarland.de/Publications/documents/vanRoyHaridiSchulteSmolka2020.pdf, a very good source

-Also see "Logic Programming in Oz with Mozart" by Peter Van Roy from 1999: http://mozart2.org/publications/abstracts/lpinoz99.html, which still can be searched as a ready PDF file in the web:
+(**) also see "Logic Programming in Oz with Mozart" by Peter Van Roy from 1999: http://mozart2.org/publications/abstracts/lpinoz99.html, which still can be searched as a ready PDF file in the web:

 > This short tutorial explains how to do Prolog-style logic programming in Oz. ...
 The Oz computation model subsumes both search-based logic programming and committed-choice (concurrent) logic programming with deep guards.